Social Democratic Party (Portugal): Back in opposition (2005–2011)

 In the parliamentary election held on 20 February 2005, Santana Lopes led the PSD to its worst defeat since 1983.
-With a negative swing of more than 12% percent, the party won only 75 seats, a loss of 30.
+With a negative swing of more than 12 percent, the party won only 75 seats, a loss of 30.
 The rival Socialist Party had won an absolute majority, and remained in government after the 2009 parliamentary election, albeit without an absolute majority, leaving the PSD in opposition.

 The PSD-supported candidate Aníbal Cavaco Silva won the Portuguese presidential elections in 2006 and again in 2011.
 After the 2005 elections, Luís Marques Mendes was elected leader of the party.
 Internal infighting weakened Marques Mendes and, in September 2007, Marques Mendes was defeated by Luís Filipe Menezes by a 54% to 42% margin.
 Menezes was also incapable of dealing with his internal opposition and, after just six months in the job, Menezes resigned.
-On 31 May 2008, Manuela Ferreira Leite became the first female leader of a Portuguese major party.
-She won 38% of the votes, against the 31% of Pedro Passos Coelho and the 30% of Pedro Santana Lopes.
+On 31 May 2008, Manuela Ferreira Leite became the first female leader of a major Portuguese party.
+She won 38 percent of the votes, against the 31% of Pedro Passos Coelho and the 30% of Pedro Santana Lopes.

-In the European Parliament election held on 7 June 2009, the PSD defeated the governing socialists, capturing 31.7% of the popular vote and electing eight MEPs, while the Socialist Party only won 26.5% of the popular vote and elected seven MEPs.
+In the European Parliament election held on 7 June 2009, the PSD defeated the governing socialists, capturing 31.7 percent of the popular vote and electing eight MEPs, while the Socialist Party only won 26.5 percent and elected seven MEPs.

 Although this was expected to be a "redrawing of the electoral map", the PSD has still defeated later that year, though the PS lost its majority.
-Pedro Passos Coelho was elected leader in March 2010, with 61% of the votes.
+Pedro Passos Coelho was elected leader in March 2010, with 61 percent of the votes.

-Second PSD/CDS coalition government (2011-2015)
+Second PSD/CDS coalition government (2011–2015)

 Growing popular disenchantment with the government's handling of the economic crisis coupled with the government's inability to secure the support of other parties to implement the necessary reforms to address the crisis, forced the Socialist Party Prime Minister José Sócrates to resign, leading to a fresh election on 5 June 2011.
 This resulted in a non-absolute majority for the PSD, leading to a coalition government with the CDS-PP, which served a full term until the 2015 general election.
 During this term, many austerity policies were put into practice to reduce the budget deficit but, ultimately, created unemployment and a recession that lasted until mid 2013.
-Since that date, the economy recovered starting to grow between 1 and 2% per trimester.
+Since that date, the economy recovered starting to grow between 1 and 2 percent per trimester.

 In the 2015 general election, the PSD and CDS-PP ran in a joint coalition, called Portugal Ahead, led by Pedro Passos Coelho and Paulo Portas.
-The coalition won the elections by a wide margin over the Socialists, capturing 38.6% of the votes while the Socialists captured only 32%, although the coalition lost 25 MPs and a more than 11% of the votes, thus falling well short of an absolute majority.
+The coalition won the elections by a wide margin over the Socialists, capturing 38.6 percent of the votes while the Socialists captured only 32 percent, although the coalition lost 25 MPs and a more than 11 percent of the votes, thus falling well short of an absolute majority.
 The PSD/CDS-PP coalition was asked by the then President of the Republic, Aníbal Cavaco Silva, to form a government with Passos Coelho as Prime Minister.